George Gilfillan

-George Gilfillan (30 January 1813 – 13 August 1878) was a Scottish author and poet.
+George Gilfillan (30 January 1813 – 13 August 1878) was a Scottish writer and poet.
 One of the spasmodic poets, Gilfillan was also an editor and commentator, with memoirs, critical dissertations in many editions of earlier British poetry.

 Early life and education

 George Gilfillan was born at Comrie, Perthshire, the eleventh of twelve children.
 His father, the Rev. Samuel Gilfillan, the author of some theological works, was for many years minister of a Secession congregation.
 His mother, Rachel Barlas, the daughter of another Secession minister, was a notable beauty often spoken of as "The Star of the North".

 In 1825 he went to study at the University of Glasgow, where his classmates included John Eadie, William Hanna and Archibald Campbell Tait, the future Archbishop of Canterbury.
 In 1833 he studied for a year in Mid Calder before moving on to Edinburgh where he received warm encouragement from the professor of moral philosophy, John Wilson, better known as Christopher North.
 Here, he formed friendships with Thomas Aird, Thomas de Quincey, and Thomas Carlyle.

 He was licensed by the Presbytery of Edinburgh as a probationer in 1835, but declined an invitation to take on his late father's congregation in Comrie.
 On 23 March the following year he was ordained as minister of the School Wynd church in Dundee, a post he would hold for the rest of his life.
 Later that year, on 22 November, he married Margaret Valentine, daughter of a farmer and factor in Kincardineshire.
 He was actively involved Dundee's cultural societies and a key figure in the city's literary life in the mid-Nineteenth Century.